schinckel/django-boardinghouse/docs/source/installation.rst

 * Django_
 * Postgres_
 * psycopg2_ or psycopg2cffi_ if using PyPy
-* django-model-utils_

 This application requires, and depends upon Django_ being installed.
-Currently, versions from 1.4 to 1.6 are supported, along with South_ for migrations.

-Support for 1.7 is partial, and not completely tested.
-Testing of the new django migrations API is not quite as straightforward as South_.
+Only Django 1.7 and above is supported.

 Postgres is required to allow schema to be used. psycopg2_ or psycopg2cffi_ is required as per normal Django/Postgres integration.

-django-model-utils_ is used for ``PassThroughManager``, which, under Django 1.7 as be replaced by `QuerySet.as_manager() <https://docs.djangoproject.com/en/dev/topics/db/managers/#creating-manager-with-queryset-methods>`_.
-However, the ``Tracker`` feature is also used to track changes on the :class:`boardinghouse.models.Schema` model, to prevent modification of the `schema` attribute.

 Installation and Configuration
 ==============================